marlietandoc/lol_analysis/README.md

 ## Next steps
 - Due to rate limiting I didn't get as much data as I would have liked from the API.
 I'm hoping to pull more over time.
 For example, it would be super cool to track player data across an entire ranked season.
 - This data also could be the start of a champion recommender, or be combined with other data to be used to generate additional insights into player preference and behavior.
 I am especially interested in seeing if we can use techniques to place players into groups (clustering, factor analysis, etc) to see if this predicts what champions they play but also other aspects of gameplay.
+- With the ever-changing meta, some champs are much more popular than others.
+It might be worth taking this into account into some of the analyses.